PhilMele/M1Project/README.md

 The website is fully responsive and was designed using HTML, CSS and User Centric Design modules.

+Although outside the remit of this assessment, some Javascript has been used to customise the boostrap navbar.

 View the live site : https://philmele.github.io/M1Project/

 # Table of Contents